Paula Chase-Hyman doesn’t mind being known as a Jane of all trades, Queen of none.

 Well…write.
 Every writer will tell you this—writers write.
 You won’t become a writer by announcing periodically that you’d like to become one.
 Write.
 Write all the time.
 Blog, make your emails and letters wittier, keep a journal, join the school paper, whatever.
 Just try and write as much as possible.
 Each time you do, your writing will get better.

-What are you reading, now?
+What authors do you like?
 And what did you like reading as a teen?

-But when I was younger, I adored anything by Judy Blume.
+When I was younger, I adored anything by Judy Blume.
 And I loved Mildred D. Taylor’s series on the Logan family.
-I was so excited when my daughter’s class read Roll Of Thunder Hear My Cry that I gushed about it for like five minutes to her teacher.
+I was so excited when my oldest daughter’s class read Roll Of Thunder Hear My Cry that I gushed about it for like five minutes to her teacher.
 I’m such a book geek!
 I also loved the Sweet Valley High series.
 I once met Francine Pascal (SVH creator) and was all giggly like a school girl.
-Umm…like I said, total book geek and author groupie.
+Umm…like I said, I’m a total book geek and author groupie.